vui-kit/vui/README.md

 <https://www.vui-kit.com/>

 ## Features
-- Large set of Vue Components
+- Large set of easy to use Vue Components.
+- Download and add to any new or existing project.
+- Detailed documentaion.

+## Roadmap
 - 16 New Components (October 2018)
 - Themes and Layout Templates (December 2018)
 - NPM Packages (December 2018)